 Seriously, y’all, I love curries so much!

-Tips for cooking cabbage in the slow cooker
+Tips for cooking this curry in the slow cooker

 1) Cut the cabbage julienne style and thin